-There are several methods of harvesting energy for a house but non of them are as important as providing excellent levels of insulation, air tightness and energy efficient appliances in the first place.
+There are several methods of harvesting energy for a house but non of them are as important as providing excellent levels of insulation, air tightnessA measure of how leaky a building is to air.
+In other words, how draughty it might be.
+There are now standard fan pressure tests to check how air tight a house is and the Building Regulations have minimum standards for all new houses (L1A – Conservation of fuel and power in new dwellings (England)).
+A much higher degree of air tightness is covered by the Passivhaus standard and energy efficient appliances in the first place.
 Witness to this fact is the design of the PassivhausSee more on the Passivhaus standard.
 The PassivHaus Institute has pioneered a standard for low energy buildings.
 It includes very low energy usage and ways of achieving this.
 The word is derived from the idea of buildings which are fundamentally low energy and passive solar heated rather than using extra gadgets to heat them.
 See Passivhaus for the UK branch of the organisation. which is so well insulated and oriented towards the sun that it needs no central heating system.
-Energy harvesting is very site specific -

 - Wind Energy is only really viable if there is a fairly constant wind and little turbulence from surrounding buildings, structures, woods etc.

-- Pico Hydrovery small scale hydro electric generation - up to 5 kWkilowatt - a measure of how fast energy is flowing. e.g. electricity might flow through an electric kettle at the rate of 2 kW. is excellent if you have a source of constantly running water, preferably with a good head
+- Pico Hydrovery small scale hydro electric generation - up to 5 kWkilowatt - a measure of how fast energy is flowing. e.g. electricity might flow through an electric kettle element at the rate of 2 kW. is excellent if you have a source of constantly running water, preferably with a good head

 - Wood Burning high efficiency boilers and stoves are now available

 - Passive Solar Design is very possible given walls which are SE, S, or SW facing and get good sunlight.
 This is what is mainly used in the Passivhaus design.